Fairly Allocating Many Goods with Few Queries: Two Agents

-For two agents with additive valuations, envy-freeness is equivalent to another well-known fairness notion called proportionality, which requires that each agent receive at least half of her value for the whole set of goods.
-Thus, the lower bound in Theorem~\ref{thm:EFadditive} also holds for two agents with identical additive valuations with respect to proportionality.
+For two agents with additive utilities, envy-freeness is equivalent to another well-known fairness notion called proportionality, which requires that each agent receive at least half of her value for the whole set of goods.
+Thus, the lower bound in Theorem~\ref{thm:EFadditive} also holds for two agents with identical additive utilities with respect to proportionality.